Simón Bolívar: Personal beliefs

-Bolívar's personal beliefs were liberal and republican, and formed by Classical and Enlightenment philosophy; among his favorite authors were Hobbes, Spinoza, the Baron d'Holbach, Hume, Montesquieu, and Rousseau.
+Bolívar's personal beliefs were scattered, rife with hypocrisies and conflicting or changing perspective as his campaign evolved.
+His politics equally so, beginning liberal and republican, yet forming into singular powerful executive authoritarianism, motivated by fear of mixed race division and uprising, and formed in part by Classical and Enlightenment philosophy; among his favorite authors were Thomas Hobbes, Baruch Spinoza, the Baron d'Holbach, David Hume, Montesquieu, and Jean-Jacques Rousseau.
 The tutelage of Simón Rodríguez, a student of Rousseau, has been traditionally seen as foundational for Bolívar's beliefs.
 Also important to Bolívar's intellectual development were his stays in Paris from 1804 to 1806 and in London in 1810.
-Bolívar was an Anglophile, and sought British aid in securing Latin American independence.
 The extent of Bolívar's religiosity is debated; while Bolívar resented the social capital of the Catholic Church and its Royalist leanings during the wars of independence, he sought to co-opt its social capital for the benefit of the republics he established rather than dismember the Church.

+Bolívar's political and personal beliefs evolved in writing throughout his life, visible through a series of manifestos and congressional addresses written between 1812 and 1819.
+These would be named the Jamaica Letter, Cartagena Manifesto, and Angostura Address.
+The Jamaica Letter was said to be a "blueprint of Bolívar's political thought" while the Cartagena Manifesto as "one of the great documents of Latin American history".
+Throughout his political career, Bolívar concerned himself with the construction of liberal democracy in Latin America and the region's place in the Atlantic world.
+Through the 1820s, Bolívar became increasingly disillusioned and authoritarian until, in 1830, he declared to Flores, "all who have served the Revolution have plowed the sea."